gagandeep/Web-Architecture-Evolution/Prologue.md

 ## Why not this book?

 If you like gist of the things but not whole story of why those things then this book is not for you.
-If you don't ask why am I doing this or s
+If you don't ask question about why am I doing this or Why am I suppose to do thing in certain way then this is not the book for you.

-Why web become so popular in such a short period of time?

 ## References